chopikus/game-of-life/README.md

 5. `make test` -- tests C++ backend;
 6. `cd ../front`.
 7. Run local server from the current folder.
 Example: `basic-http-server .`

-## Limitations
-1. Hashlife is not implemented;
-2. Downsampling is implemented with poor performance (each pixel can be drawn with the same color multiple times);
-3. Poor overall performance on large patterns (`otcametapixel.rle` for example).